Cystic Fibrosis Can Make it Hard for Kids to Grow

 Field is required!

-Continuous feeding: These feedings are typically given over a longer period of time, such as overnight while your child is asleep.
-These feeds are given by a feeding pump.
+Continuous feeding: These feedings are typically given over a longer period of time, such as 6-12 hours.
+Many children receive continuous feedings overnight while they sleep.
+These feeds are given by an enteral feeding pump, which has a tube that connects a feeding bag with formula to the G-tube and has a pump mechanism to automatically move formula through the tubing at a programmable rate recommended by your CF care team.
 This option is most common for children and adults who eat well during the day.
-Getting extra calories during the night will likely delay your child’s appetite for breakfast by several hours.
+It is important to know that getting extra calories during the night may delay your child’s appetite for breakfast by several hours.

 Field is required!